sindykatto/r5-catalyst/README.md

 mewmew apex legends waooo!!:3 named after one of my mains

-## Project Setup and Execution
+## Getting Started

-This project consists of a simple collection of shell scripts.
-As of now, it only has one file: `stats-runner.sh`.
+The r5-catalyst project is made up of a few simple shell scripts:

+- `stats-runner.sh`
+- `player.sh`

-Follow the steps below to setup and run the project:
+To setup and run this project, follow these steps:

-1. **Environment Setup**: The project requires certain environment variables to be set.
-These variables should be declared in a `.env` file at the root of the project.
-If the file doesn't exist, create one.
+1. **Prepare Your Environment**: Certain variables need to be defined in the environment for the project to work correctly.
+These variables are stored in a `.env` file located at the project's root level.
+If this file is missing, create one.
-2. **Running the script**: After setting up the environment, run the `stats-runner.sh` script.
-This can be done by navigating to the project root in your terminal and executing the command `./stats-runner.sh`.
+2. **Script Execution**: Once the environment is ready, you can run the scripts.
+To do this, open your terminal, navigate to the root of the project, and use the command `./<script name>`.

-Please ensure that you have the necessary permissions to execute the script.
-If the script is not executable, you might need to run `chmod +x stats-runner.sh` to make it executable.
+Before executing, ensure that the scripts have the correct permissions.
+If not, you might need to modify the script's permissions using `chmod +x <script name>` to allow execution.